People's Sunday

 The practice of going on a pilgrimage as a sign of penance and a closer approach to God goes back to the early centuries of the Christian Church.
-In Rome, the faithful assembled at an agreed church station and followed the Pope or a Church dignitary to another station chapel.
-They recited prayers and chanted the penitential psalms all along the route.
+In Rome, the faithful gathered at a station church and followed the Pope or ecclesial dignitary to another station chapel.
+They recited prayers and chanted penitential psalms all along the route.

-By 1585, the Żabbar chapel proved too small to accommodate the ever increasing number of pilgrims.
-Grand Master Hugues Loubenx de Verdalle helped to extend the church and donated a new titular painting.
-At the same time, Pope Sixtus V granted 100 days of Indulgence to all visitors.
-In 1636, just 20 years after the chapel had been elevated into a parish before splitting with Żejtun, Bishop Michaele Belageur described the large quantity of ex-voto offerings, and stated that of all the churches on the islands, this one attracts the greatest devotion: devotissima est.
+By 1585, the Żabbar chapel proved too small to accommodate the ever-increasing number of pilgrims.
+Grand Master Hugues Loubenx de Verdalle helped extend the church and donated a new titular painting.
+At the same time, Pope Sixtus V granted a hundred days indulgence to all visitors.
+In 1636, just 20 years after the chapel had been made a parish before splitting with Żejtun, Bishop Michaele Belageur described the large quantity of ex-votos, and stated that of all the churches on the islands, the shrine attracts the greatest devotion: “devotissima est.”

-Similar comments were made even by later bishops when they visited Żabbar.
-A typical remark is that made by Bishop Alpheran de Bussan (1728-1757), who in his 1737 visit states: "From olden times a large number of people converged to this church of Our Lady of Graces to offer thanks for the miraculous favours received.
-"The people offered gifts to fulfill vows, leaving behind small paintings, chains, weapons and all kinds of trophies of war as a sign of gratitude to God and Holy Mary.
+Similar comments were made by later bishops when visiting Żabbar.
+A typical remark is that made by Bishop Alpheran de Bussan (1728-1757), who in his 1737 visit stated: "From olden times a large number of people converged to this church of Our Lady of Graces to offer thanks for the miraculous favours received."
+The people offered gifts to fulfil vows, leaving behind small paintings, chains, weapons and all kinds of trophies of war as a sign of gratitude to God and Holy Mary.
 One every Wednesday and especially on Ash Wednesday, the number of these pilgrims from cities, towns and villages is even greater."
-The inventories of this church, especially those of 1679 and 1699, list many of these donations.
+The inventories of the church, especially those of 1679 and 1699, list many sich donations.

-Throughout the years, this tradition became similar to that of the Imnarja activities that happen on the 29th of June in Buskett, with the difference that there was a spiritual and devotional aspect to it, which gave importance to visiting the Sanctuary first.
+Throughout the years, this tradition became similar to the L-Imnarja held every 29 June in Buskett, with the difference that there was a spiritual and devotional aspect to it, which gave importance to visiting the shrine first.

 In the 20th Century, People's Sunday became a parade with floats in honour of Our Lady of Grace, which paid homage to her intercession during times of need.
-People dressed up in costumes, making it a more devotional occasion.
+People also dress in costumes, making it a more devotional occasion.

-The titular statue of Our Lady of Grace by Mariano Girada (c.1797) used to be brought up near the main altar of the Sanctuary for the occasion up until 2016, where People's Sunday became a Diocesan Penitential Pilgrimage in Malta and the statue was now being brought out professionally which attracts hundreds of people.
-This format of pilgrimage took place also in 1951 for the occasion of the solemn coronation of Our Lady of Grace's titular painting by Alessio Erardi (1715) and in 2001 for the 50th anniversary of the coronation.
+The titular image of Our Lady of Grace by Mariano Girada (c.
+1797) was formerly brought near the high altar of the shrine until 2016, when People's Sunday became a Diocesan Penitential Pilgrimage in Malta and the statue was now being brought in procession and attracting hundreds of people.
+This format of pilgrimage also took place in 1951 for the canonical coronation of Our Lady of Grace's 1715 titular painting by Alessio Erardi, and in 2001 for the coronation’s golden jubilee.